Lead Executive Officer & President

 Kylett Jones joined The Leadership Academy in 2020 and now serves as the Associate Director of Research, Evaluation & Impact.
 In this role, she supports internal program teams by building surveys, analyzing and summarizing qualitative and quantitative data, and managing databases.
 Prior to joining The Leadership Academy, Kylett worked as a research assistant at various institutions including Emory University, the Marcus Autism Center, the University of Wisconsin – Madison, and Tufts University.
 In these roles, she developed a passion for research as a means to document, share, and prioritize marginalized voices and experiences.
 Kylett holds a B.S. in psychology and in human health from Emory University in Atlanta, Georgia.

-Senior Director, Client Services/ Content Lead, Coaching
+Senior Director, Leadership Development/ Content Lead, Coaching

 Michael joined The Leadership Academy in 2007.
 He supports the design and delivery of the Leadership Academy’s coach training work and has played a pivotal role in developing and supporting coaching practice both internally and with our clients.
 He is a team lead for our work with the Bainum Family Foundation / ACE Academy and has been a key designer and facilitator for our New Principal Institute.
 As a project manager, Michael oversees the implementation of our i3/TISS grant from the U.S. Department of Education; Equity: Inquiry to Action, a program supporting district teams in tackling an equity-focused problem of practice; the West Michigan Leadership Academy; and our leadership development work in Phoenix, AZ, and Richland County, SC.
 Before coming to the Leadership Academy, Michael served as an AmeriCorps member in Patterson, NJ, with NJ Community Development Corporation and JFK High School’s School-Based Youth Services Program.
 A Bronx native, Michael has a BA in psychology from Rutgers College.